jonnyhuck/Viewshed/README.md

 `./viewshed -r 20000 -x 345678 -y 456789 -z 50 -o 1.5 -t 100 -i DEM.tif -f VIEWSHED.tif`

 Would run a viewshed of 20km around the point 345678,456789 assuming a 1.5m tall person looking for a 100m tall object in the landscape.
-The input data (50m resolution) would be DEM.tif and the output file would be saved to VIEWSHED.tif
+The input data (50m resolution) would be DEM.tif and the output file would be saved to VIEWSHED.tif.

+To use with the included demo data, you could use, for example:
+Generate a Viewshed:
+`./viewshed -r 10000 -x 325000 -y 515000 -z 50 -o 1.5 -t 100 -i data.tif -f viewshed.tif`

+Determine point-to-point visibility - returns 1 (true) or 0 (false)):
+`./viewshed -p -j 325000 -k 515000 -l 326000 -m 516000 -o 1.5 -t 100 -i data.tif`

 #### Python Usage